Student Arrest Self-Disclosure Form

 Access the Form

-Each year, new and returning students are asked as part of their Annual Student Update Form whether or not they have been arrested or convicted of a crime.
+University of Virginia policy STAF-003 requires each student to self-disclose any arrests for violations of federal, state, local, or international law, excluding minor traffic violations that do not result in injury to others, within 72 hours.
+This duty applies regardless of where the arrest occurred (inside or outside the Commonwealth of Virginia) and regardless of whether the University is in session at the time of the arrest.
+An arrest includes the issuance of a written citation or summons regardless of whether the student is taken into custody by law enforcement.
+In addition to this ongoing duty to report, new and returning students are asked each year as part of their Annual Student Update Form whether or not they have been arrested or convicted of a crime.
 Students must report this information if they have not previously provided it to the University.
-The Annual Student Update Form prompts new and returning students to disclose relevant criminal arrests or convictions and reminds them of their continuing duty to do so within 72 hours of any future such incident.
-There is a perception that some students simply may be unaware of this self-disclosure policy, and the Annual Student Update Form is designed to both inform students and obtain the necessary responsive information from them each year.
+There is a perception that some students simply may be unaware of the arrest self-disclosure policy, and the Annual Student Update Form is designed to both inform students and obtain the necessary responsive information from them each year.

 The following FAQs provides some answers to the most common questions associated with the student arrest disclosure process and the use of information obtained via self-disclosure: